Aleksey Konstantinovich Tolstoy: Early life

 Alexey Konstantinovich Tolstoy was born in Saint Petersburg to the famed family of Tolstoy.
-His father, Count Konstantin Petrovich Tolstoy (1780–1870), a son of the army general, was a Russian state assignation bank councilor.
+His father, Count Konstantin Petrovich Tolstoy (1780–1870), a son of the army general, was a Russian Assignation Bank councilor.
 His mother, Anna Alekseyevna Perovskaya (1796–1857), was an illegitimate daughter of Count Aleksey Kirillovich Razumovsky (1748–1822), an heir of the legendary Ukrainian hetman Alexey Razumovsky.
 A. K. Tolstoy's uncle (on his father's side) was Fyodor Tolstoy (1783–1873).
 His uncle on his mother's side was Aleksey Perovsky (1787–1836), an author known under the pen name of Antony Pogorelsky.
 Aleksey Konstantinovich was a second cousin of Leo Tolstoy; Count Pyotr Andreyevich Tolstoy was their common great-grandfather.

 Konstantin Tolstoy and Anna Perovskaya's marriage was short-lived; they divorced in October 1817.
 With her six weeks old son, Anna moved first to her own Blistava estate in Chernigov Governorate, then to Krasny Rog (ru), an estate belonging to her brother Aleksey Perovsky, who became Aleksey Konstantinovich's tutor and a long-time companion.
 Common knowledge has it that Pogorelsky's famous fantasy fairytale The Black Chicken or The People of the Underground was premiered at home, his young nephew being the only member of Pogorelsky's audience.
 It was under the latter's influence that Aleksey started to write poetry, as early as 1823, inspired by some old books he found at home.
 Aleksey had good teachers and at the age of six he fluently spoke French, German and English.
 Later he learned Italian as well.